 Many projects that have been done over the years.
 The expectation is for the project to be completed by the date that the application is due.
 Extensions for projects to be completed in the summer has been granted in the past, but exceptions will only be made if the student can make a strong case why the project cannot be completed by the application deadline.
 All extensions must be approved by Mr. Hillock.
 If an extension is granted, students will still be expected to complete the project regardless of whether they are selected to the student leadership team or not.

-Projects that have been approved in the past and are acceptable for this year:
+Projects that have been approved in the past and are good examples:

 - tighten music stands (2 or 3 people)